Project Chile: PRE TOUR Patagonia Extension

 Tour Price £5,275 / $6,595 per person*

-*Please note these costings are based on June 2021 prices and are subject to change
+*Please note these costings are based on June 2021 prices and are subject to change.
+Tours are costed on a USD rate of 1.25.

 The price is for the tour from hotel check-in on Day 1 to your hotel check-out on Day 10.